 Any student pursuing a degree in Mechanical Engineering has to check out Worcester Polytechnic Institute.
 At Worcester Polytechnic Institute, ME learners enjoy the benefit of a really focused curriculum.
 Worcester, Massachusetts is the perfect setting for learners who enjoy the active urban lifestyle.

 Applicants should not let affordability concerns stop them from applying to this school since 92.0% of undergraduates receive financial aid.
-Graduates with management information systems degrees from Worcester Polytechnic Institute earn top salaries in their field.
+Sports lovers will enjoy watching the school's top-ranked women's softball team as they play at home and on the road.
 Interested in learning more about Worcester Polytechnic Institute's campus?
 Take a virtual tour.